guillaumePoidatz/Particle-Filter/README.md

 # Particle-Filter
-A student project on partiale filter
+A student project on particle filter